DisStreamChat/Website/README.md

 If you are just editing a single file, you may click the pencil when viewing the file to edit in the browser.

+# Feedback and help
+If you want to give feedback or need help with a problem feel free to make an issue here on github or join our [discord](http://discord.disstreamchat.com)

 # More on Contributing and Installation
 The site welcomes contributions from the community in a variety of ways!
 For more information see [CONTRIBUTING.md](CONTRIBUTING.md) and [INSTALLATION.md](INSTALLATION.md).
 Suggestions are also welcome in the form of an issue.